-- capital losses (which are applied on page 4 of the worksheet at part D) - the CGT discount (which is applied on page 6 of the worksheet at part F), or - the small business CGT concessions (which are applied on page 7 of the worksheet at part G).
+- acapital losses (which are applied at part D of the worksheet) - the CGT discount (which is applied at part F of the worksheet), or - the small business CGT concessions (which are applied at part G of the worksheet).

 Transfer the amounts at A1 to A6 to the corresponding A1 to A6 in part A3 of the CGT summary worksheet.